ethereum/ethereum-org-website/docs/typescript.md

 # Typescript

+Our codebase is rapidly increasing in size and in contributors.
+This brings challenges to reliably keep the code organized, avoid code duplication, and review code.
+To help alleviate these challenges, we’re in the process of to TypeScript across our codebase.
+We believe having a strongly typed language will reduce bugs, improve code quality, increase productivity and allow us to scale (both our codebase and our developer community) better in the long term.

 ## General considerations

 As we are progressively migrating the entire codebase to TS, we will have a mix of `.js` and `.ts` files in the process.
 For this reason and to make the migration easier for beginners, we have disabled the [`noImplicitAny`](https://www.typescriptlang.org/tsconfig#noImplicitAny) option from our `tsconfig.json` which means that you can use the `any` type and you will not get an error from that.